gopi-suvanam/scribbler-website/categories/index.md

 ---
 layout: page
-title: Categories of Articles
+title: Articles on JavaScript and Scribbler
 description: Explore various aspects of JavaScript like AI/ML, JavaScript features, Functional Programming, XR, Financial and Scientific calculations, Decentralization, and DataScience.
 permalink: /categories/
-title: Categories
 ---
 <div id="archives">
 {% for category in site.categories %}